 What made you want to be a writer?

-what kind of books do you read for pleasure?
+What kind of books do you read for pleasure?

 What kind of writer are you: plan or not?

-what character of yours is your favourite?
+What book/character of yours is your favourite?

 Would you ever like to branch out to a different genre?

-My Review: 5 stars
+My review: 5 stars

-Thursday, 22 June 2017
+Thursday, 14 September 2017

 BUY TICKETS FOR #DARKER2017: http://bit.ly/2dPnrcU